In the heart of the Christmas Market on Place Saint-Jacques, the Inspire Metz Christmas shop offers a multitude of gift ideas for the whole family.

 All your gifts are already wrapped and under the tree?
 Treat yourself to a cultural break with one of the many themes of the guided tours organised by the Tourist Office.

-The event of the weekend: the traditional Saint Nicholas parade kicks off at 4 p.m. on 2 December in the centre of town.
+The event of the weekend: the traditional Saint Nicholas parade on 4 December in the centre of town.
 Magically decorated floats ride through Metz in the presence of the patron saint of Lorraine and of schoolchildren, before arriving at Place de la Comédie at nightfall.
 A spectacular show for the whole family brings this enchanting weekend to a close.

-Beginning on 23 November, take a walk on the colourful and magical trail that starts at the County Hall (Hôtel du Département).
-At nightfall, teddy bears, elves, gingerbread hearts and toy soldiers light up Fabert Park along the banks of the Moselle River.
+Beginning on 26 November, take a walk on the colourful and magical trail that starts at Square Boufflers.
+At nightfall, teddy bears, elves, gingerbread hearts and toy soldiers light up the park.
 400 lanterns dot this poetic circuit, created from the imagination of the illustrator Guy Untereiner.
 Inspired by the folklore of Moselle, the artist brings these fairy-tale like characters to life, on a trail that will take you back to your fondest childhood memories.

 Across from the majestic Saint-Etienne Cathedral, take a ride on the largest temporary big wheel in Europe, taking passengers to a height of 66 m.
 At the top, the panorama is breathtaking.
 Take in the stunning view of the cathedral and its architectural details from this exceptional vantage point.